Download a report from the Power BI service to Power BI Desktop (preview)

 In Power BI Desktop, you can publish a report (a .pbix file) from your local computer to the Power BI service.
 Power BI reports can go the other direction as well: You can download a report from the Power BI service to Power BI Desktop.
 The extension for a Power BI report, in either case, is .pbix.

-There are a few limitations and considerations to keep in mind, which are discussed later in this article.
+There are a few limitations to keep in mind, which are discussed in the Considerations and troubleshooting section of this article.

 Download the report as a .pbix file

 You can only download reports created with Power BI Desktop after November 23, 2016, and updated since then.
 If it was created before then, the Download report menu option in the Power BI service is grayed out.

 To download the .pbix file, follow these steps:

 In the Power BI service, open the report you want to download in Editing view.

 From the top nav pane, select File > Download report.